Send-Decision API vs. Traditional Email Verification API

 A traditional email verification API checks syntax, MX records, and does an SMTP handshake, then hands you back a status: valid, invalid, catch-all, or unknown.
 It stops there.
 Your code (or your agent) still has to decide what a catch-all result means for this particular send.

 InboxPolicy runs the same underlying checks, syntax, MX, live SMTP against its own verification engine, then adds a deliverability policy layer on top.
-Instead of a status field, you get an action: send, send_with_caution, review, retry_later, or avoid, plus a confidence score and the SMTP evidence behind the call.
+Instead of a status field, you get an action: send, send_with_caution, review, retry_later, or avoid, plus a confidence score and the normalized signals behind the call.
 The decision logic is built into the response.

 Why does per-lookup billing matter here?